Click on button above to view AL Watches/Warnings/Special Wx Statements.

 Current Agricultural Weather Conditions in Alabama

-Across Alabama...temperatures are near 88 degrees north, near 92 degrees central, and near 91 degrees south.
-Current sky conditions are mostly sunny north, mostly sunny central, and mostly sunny south.
-In the north, relative humidity is near 72%, and the dew point is near 78 degrees.
-The heat index is near 101 degrees north.
-In the central part of the state, relative humidity is near 50%, and the dew point is near 71 degrees.
-The heat index is near 98 degrees central.
-In the south, relative humidity is near 59%, and the dew point is near 75 degrees.
-The heat index is near 101 degrees south.
-The livestock heat stress category is danger north, danger central, and danger south.
-Winds are from the southeast at 5 mph north, where conditions are favorable for spraying.
-Winds are from the west at 13 mph central, where conditions are not favorable for spraying due to strong winds.
-Winds are variable at 6 mph south, where conditions are favorable for spraying.
-Based on current available observations, the highest temperature is 94 degrees at and Ozark.
-The lowest temperature is 88 degrees at Huntsville and Decatur.
+Across Alabama...temperatures are near 64 degrees north, near 67 degrees central, and near CLEAR degrees south.
+Current sky conditions are clear north, partly cloudy central, and regapt south.
+In the north, relative humidity is near 49%, and the dew point is near 45 degrees.
+In the central part of the state, relative humidity is near 70%, and the dew point is near 57 degrees.
+In the south, relative humidity is near 61%, and the dew point is near 63 degrees.
+The livestock heat stress category is no stress north, no stress central, and no stress south.
+Winds are from the north at 12 mph north, where conditions are favorable for spraying.
+Winds are calm central, where conditions are favorable for spraying.
+Winds are south, where conditions are not favorable for spraying due to regapt.
+Based on current available observations, the highest temperature is 68 degrees at Dothan.
+The lowest temperature is CLEAR degrees at Mobile.

 Current NOWCAST not available: